milaplatonova/Users/README.md

 **Alamofire**
 Alamofire framework is used to make a HTTPS request and parse a JSON respond.

+**GCD**
+The app uses an asynchronous dispatch queue to make a network request.

 ## Features
 * iPhone and iPad realization